ChahakKothari/Load-Management/README.md

-Load Management System
+#Load Management System
 A Spring Boot application for managing transportation loads with RESTful API endpoints.

-Overview
+#Overview
 The Load Management System is a comprehensive solution for tracking and managing transportation loads.
 It provides a set of APIs to create, retrieve, update, and delete load information, making it easier for shipping companies to manage their logistics operations.
 Technologies Used

-Spring Boot 3.x
+#Spring Boot 3.x
-Spring Data JPA
+#Spring Data JPA
-PostgreSQL
+#PostgreSQL
-Hibernate Validator
+#Hibernate Validator
-Maven

-Features
+#Maven

+#Features

-Complete CRUD operations for load management
-Flexible filtering options (by shipper, truck type, product type, loading/unloading points) Input validation with meaningful error messages Exception handling with appropriate HTTP status codes UUID generation for unique load IDs
+1.Complete CRUD operations for load management 2.Flexible filtering options (by shipper, truck type, product type, loading/unloading points) 3.Input validation with meaningful error messages 3.Exception handling with appropriate HTTP status codes 4.UUID generation for unique load IDs
-Embedded facility details for loading and unloading information
+5.Embedded facility details for loading and unloading information

-Setup Instructions
+#Setup Instructions
 Configure PostgreSQL database in application.properties

-propertiesCopyspring.datasource.url=jdbc:postgresql://localhost:5432/loadmanagement
+#propertiesCopyspring.datasource.url=jdbc:postgresql://localhost:5432/loadmanagement
 spring.datasource.username=your_ postgres
 spring.datasource.password=your_ ****